 - To help educate in the skills of hunting, shooting and proper care and safe handling of firearms.

-- To encourage all hunters to abide by the Hunter’s Code and Code of Conduct.
+- To encourage all members to abide by the SSAA’s Code of Conduct and Rules of etiquette when hunting.

 - To support farmers, particularly in the protection of native flora and fauna, and advocate game management in the Australian environment.